DoESLiverpool/somebody-should/CONTRIBUTING.md

-DoES Liverpool relies on active participation from the community - if you see something that needs doing, [JFDI](http://www.urbandictionary.com/define.php?term=JFDI).
+DoES Liverpool relies on active participation from the community - if you see something that needs doing, just do it.

-> It's better to regret something you have done, than to regret something you haven't done. (:

 If it's something you are currently unable to do, [create a ticket](https://github.com/DoESLiverpool/somebody-should/issues/new) to see if someone else can do it, but follow these guidelines for great justice...

 ### S.M.A.R.T.

-Any issues you create should be:
+Issues are more likely to get resolved if they are:

 * **Specific** – what specifically needs to be done, and why?
 * **Measurable** – how do we track progress or confirm success?